YifanYuan3/YifanYuan3.github.io/_pages/research.md

 For the second question, we explore the design space of in-network (both NIC and switch) computing, and use distributed machine learning as a representative application to show the advantages of our ideas.

-We tightly cooperate with industry (e.g., Intel) to guarantee that our research can be practical and feasible when solving the real-world problems.
+We closely cooperate with industry (e.g., Intel) to guarantee that our research can be practical and feasible when solving the real-world problems.